 Select the appropriate aircraft type using the Light Aircraft or Heavy Aircraft radio buttons.
-For all piston aircraft choose Light Aircraft.
 The aircraft type will affect both the natural frequency and the relationship between ground speed and scaling of the accelerometer data.
 The aircraft type also has an effect on the head movements related to the current body acceleration data.